thendawg/nvezos/README.md

 3. Finished scripting to create an iso for public distribution.
 I anticipate v1.0 Public BETA will be available by 7/18.
 This will include a MUCH easier install process to be detailed shortly.

-4. See HOWTOUPDATE for instructions on how to apply the update to any existing install.

 **v.9 UPDATE**

 1. Added fix so that initialization script can't accidentally be ran twice resulting in missing index.php (ISO Install only)